FoctoX/FoctoX/README.md

 ## Hi I'm Fabio 👋

-<h3 align="center">I am Fabio Mana'ahil Gani Akbar, a student at SMKN 4 Malang specializing in software development, particularly as a game programmer.
+<h3 align="left">I am Fabio Mana'ahil Gani Akbar, a student at SMKN 4 Malang specializing in software development, particularly as a game programmer.
 I have skills in using game engines like Unity and Unreal Engine to create innovative and enjoyable gaming experiences.
 As a diligent learner, I am always working to deepen my expertise in game development, from designing game mechanics to programming interactive gameplay.
 I am eager to continue learning and refining my technical and creative skills through real-world projects with professional teams in the industry.
 My goal is to grow into a reliable programmer and contribute to a team in creating high-quality games.
 </h3>

 <h3 align="left">Connect with me:</h3>